LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 -  **Max Records** --
-   Using ``-maxRecords`` to limit the number of records returned in the result set from FileMaker can speed up performance.
+   Using ``-maxRecords`` to limit the number of records returned in the result set from FileMaker Server can speed up performance.
 Use ``-maxRecords`` and ``-skipRecords`` methods to navigate a visitor through the found set.

 -  **Calculation Fields** --
    Calculation fields should be avoided if possible.
-Searching or sorting on unindexed, unstored calculation fields can have a negative effect on FileMaker performance.
+Searching or sorting on unindexed, uncached calculation fields can have a negative effect on FileMaker Server performance.

 -  **FileMaker Scripts** --
    The use of FileMaker scripts should be avoided if possible.
 While FileMaker